 As we consistently used gift cards, it’s also worth mentioning that Sunglass Hut only offers physical cards.
 This is 2019—how incredibly old fashioned!
 Another miss for the brand.

 When compared to Warby Parker’s customer engagement, Sunglass Hut’s lack of forethought and tone in their UX was clear.
 Everything from design to language was basic, quite traditional, and overall – pretty boring.

 Nothing to take proud of, as both companies so it seems, did the bare minimum here as well.
 One point extra for Warby Parker for the appearance of effort: Warby Parker – 4/10, Sunglass Hut – 3/10.

 This is a section we don’t usually test, as it comprises a broad scope, but it was easy to see the difference between the two companies via their approach to content marketing.
 Warby Parker put some thought into their storytelling: they feature a blog and offer a nice quiz about sunglass wearing habits on their site, although contrary to our expectations, nothing “happened” after we completed it.
 Sunglass Hut’s site focused more on sales, with no blog, newsletter, or interesting story to share.

-Overall, the CRM efforts of both companies were quite rudimentary, but we still observed a difference between Warby Parker’s efforts to the almost non-existent retention plan Sunglass Hut demonstrated.
+Overall, the CRM efforts of both companies were quite rudimentary, but we still observed a difference between Warby Parker’s efforts to the almost non-existent retention plan Sunglass Hut demonstrated, making it our official winner.
 Both companies have lots of room to improve when it comes to CRM strategy.
 Personalization, social media, technology… take your pick.
 The retention efforts can only go up from here.